fdelgadodelapuente/fdelgadodelapuente.github.io/_pages/publications.md

 author_profile: true
 ---

-\textbf{Delgado, F.}. {\it Deglaciation-driven triggering of volcanic unrest - insights from Hudson volcano with finite elements and InSAR and DEM data}.
-In prep

 Deglaciation-driven triggering of volcanic unrest - insights from Hudson volcano with finite elements and InSAR and DEM data.<br>
 **Delgado, F.**, In prep